 Meet our researchers and medical experts

-The world-leading research that we fund is ambitious and challenging but our vision is simple: A future where fewer women develop and more women survive gynaecological cancers.
+The research we fund is ambitious and challenging but our vision is simple: A future where fewer women develop and more women survive gynaecological cancers.

 Professor Martin Widschwendter - Head of the Department of Women's Cancer, University College London

-Professor Martin Widschwendter is Head of the UCL Department of Women’s Cancer, UCLH Consultant Gynaecological Oncology Surgeon, and a Fellow of the Royal College of Obstetrics and gynaecology.
-He is an internationally leading clinician and researcher with a core focus on early diagnosis and prevention of ovarian, breast, endometrial and cervical cancer.
+Martin Widschwendter is Professor in Women’s Cancer and Director of the Translational Research Centre at University College London (UCL) and a Consultant Gynaecological Oncology Surgeon at University College London Hospital (UCLH).
+He is an internationally renowned leading clinician and researcher with a core focus on early diagnosis and prevention of ovarian, breast, endometrial and cervical cancer.

-Martin leads three main research programmes funded by The Eve Appeal:
+Martin leads on the following programmes co-funded by The Eve Appeal:

 “I often witness how much pain and sorrow a diagnosis brings women and their families.
 My vision is to improve prevention and early diagnosis so that fewer women develop ovarian, breast, endometrial or cervical cancers and are faced with treatment and its side effects.
 The Eve Appeal shares this vision and has a unique and successful track record of support for research in this field”.